You are urgently invited to join the chat platforms and jump into a natural conversation with your customers (because they are already there, waiting)

-With one billion users on WhatsApp, 900 million on Facebook Messenger, 650 million on WeChat, and 215 million on Line, popular messaging or chat platforms dwarf apps and websites.
-Messaging is becoming the new digital connective tissue: easy to use, simple to understand, ultra-fast, and directly impactful.
+- With 1.5 billion users on WhatsApp, 1.3 billion on Facebook Messenger, 1 billion on WeChat and 600 million on Line, popular messaging or chat platforms dwarf apps and websites.
+Messaging is becoming the new digital connective tissue: easy to use, simple to understand, ultra-fast, and directly impactful